alp1n3-dev/cast/README.md

 - [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.
 - [ ] Fix logging, make it clearer.
 Make sure it handles errors well and is human-first and they are helpful to the user.
 Make sure that only the "advanced" errors bleed through if the debug flag is used.
 Include helpful suggestions with errors.
 - [ ] Get the standard no-common help page setup: https://clig.dev/#help
+- [ ] Add a link to where issues should be submitted to the help text.
+Make sure the issue form for bugs is customized and helpful.

 ### file focus (> v0.5)